 Hello and welcome to Year 2.

-This year each class has been named after a Welsh bird or animal.
-Our class name is Dosbarth Llwynog, this means ‘Foxes Class’ in Welsh.
+Our class name is Dosbarth Llwynog, this means ‘Fox Class’ in Welsh.

 The people who work in our class are: